taylor-giles-sbu/CSE331-Project2/README.md

 # CSE331-Project2
 CSE331 Project #2 - Stack Smashing and Format String Attacks

+## Authd Exploit
-For the top4 , used gdb to read the values of the ebp and eip.
-To get the values of the main and auth ra, we had to call them and then run gdp to read the register's values.
+For the values used for calculating differences, we used `gdb` to read the values of the `ebp` and `eip` registers.
+To get the values of the main loop and auth ra, we called the functions and used gdb to print the registers.

-user_varible: In gdb, printing user_variable helps you get this value.

-canary: Is a random value every time, so we printed out the stack each time.
-Using the old fp and ra pointer, I knew the canary had to be between (around) them.
-Using gdb,I searched values near the fp and ra looking for values that looked random (not uniform) since the stack overall looks uniform.
-Using this informal strategy, I narrowed down 2 possibilities and after trying both.
-One worked.

-auth_ra_loc: Printed out the stack looking for the virtual address auth_ra.
-After finding it, I recorded it in auth_ra_loc

-auth_bp_loc: Used a similar strategy as with searching for auth_ra_loc.

-g_authd_: In gdb, printing authd helped me trace this value.

-Finding the offset values in put_str( val1 val2 val3 ): Wrote a bruteforce python script to print every value from off 500 to off 600.
-And then matched these values with the number written down earlier.
+We used `gdb` to print the `auth_user` and `g_authd` variables to populate those values.

+To locate the canary, we used `gdb` to print the contents of the stack.
+Using the pointers to the previous frame and the return address, we were able to approximate the location of the canary.
+We searched for values that did not conform to the other values on the stack, since the canary is a random value and appears differently from the majority of the rest of the values on the stack.
+We were able to isolate two possible locations for the canary location, and tried them both until finding the one that worked.

+To populate the `auth_ra_loc` value, we used `gdb` to print out the contents of the stack.
+Since we had previously found the value of `auth_ra`, we looked for the location of that value and stored that value in `auth_ra_loc`.
+We used a similar strategy to populate the `auth_bp_loc` value.

+To find the offset values for the `put_str` command, we first wrote a Python script to print the values stored at each of the offset values from 500 to 600, using the values in the example as a reference.
+We found the offset for `cur_mainloop_ra` by looking for the `mainloop_ra` value we had found previously.
+We found the `cur_mainloop_bp` value by using `gdb`'s `info frame` function to get the current edp value, and added `0x30`.
+This addition was based on examination of the example exploit.
+To find the canary value (`cur_canary`), we looked for a random number that was in proximity to tje other 2 values.
+This approach was based on the sample exploit, since the offsets in that exploit were all relatively close to each other.